Raghunandan Swarup Pathak

-Raghunandan Swarup Pathak (25 November 1924 – 17 November 2007) was the 18th Chief Justice of India.
+Raghunandan Swarup Pathak (25 November 1924 – 17 November 2007) was an Indian judge, who served as the 18th Chief Justice of India.
 He was the son of Gopal Swarup Pathak, a former Vice President of India.

 He was one of the four judges from India to have been on the International Court of Justice in The Hague (the others being Benegal Narsing Rau who served at the ICJ in 1952 -1953, Nagendra Singh who served as its President from 1985 to 1988 and former Supreme Court justice Dalveer Bhandari, who currently sits upon the World Court).
 He did his schooling from St. Joseph's College, Allahabad and had studied law at Allahabad University.
 After practising law at Allahabad, he became Judge at Allahabad High Court in 1962 and later Chief Justice of Himachal Pradesh High Court in 1972.

 At the Supreme Court of India

 Pathak was made a judge at Supreme Court of India in 1978 and became its 18th Chief Justice on 21 December 1986.
 He is remembered as a judge who was a man of the middle and was able to bring relative peace to the Court.
 He served as Chief justice for two and a half years during which time a dozen judges were appointed to the Court.
 Five of them — Madhukar Hiralal Kania, Lalit Mohan Sharma, Manepalle Narayana Rao Venkatachaliah, Aziz Mushabber Ahmadi, and Jagdish Sharan Verma— went on to serve as Chief Justices between 1991 and 1998.

 Over the course of his tenure on the Supreme Court, Pathak authored 267 judgments and sat on 812 benches.

 By being Chief Justice of India, he also administered oath of office to 8th President of India Ramaswamy Venkataraman.